Submit an Application for the 2020 Japanese Society of Gastroenterological Surgery Observership

 In September 2015, The Lancet Oncology Commission published “Global Cancer Surgery: Delivering Safe, Affordable and Timely Cancer Surgery,” a review of the inequities in global cancer care.
 As a follow-up to the first report, Chandrakanth Are, MD, surgical oncologist and global advocate on elevating standards for international surgical cancer care, has been appointed by the Lancet Oncology Commission to lead the development of The Lancet Oncology Commission on Global Cancer Surgery- Part II Report.
 Through his leadership as the Chair of the Society of Surgical Oncology’s (SSO) International Committee and Director of the Global Forum of Cancer Surgeons (GFCS), he is well-equipped to take on the issues that vary dramatically from country to country.
 Learn more about this upcoming publication.

-SSO members were offered the opportunity by the European Society of Surgical Oncology (ESSO) to apply for a visiting observership in Europe.
-Many excellent and competitive applications were received and Jeffrey M. Farma, MD, FACS, Chief of the Division of General Surgery, Associate Professor of Surgical Oncology at Fox Chase Cancer Center in Philadelphia, Pennsylvania was selected as the recipient of the observership.
+SSO members were offered the opportunity by the Korean Society of Surgical Oncology (KSSO) to apply for a visiting.
+Many excellent and competitive applications were received and Anthony D. Yang, MD, MS, FACS, Associate Professor in the Division of Surgical Oncology and Robert H. Lurie Comprehensive Cancer Center at the Northwestern University Feinberg School of Medicine, and the Medical Director, Surgical Quality, at Northwestern Memorial Hospital, was selected as the recipient of the observership..

-To learn more about the ESSO Observership click here.
+To learn more about the KSSO Observership click here.

 Global Forum of Cancer Surgeons Third Manuscript